 Some people find the starting particularly hard.
-Personally I am good at the starting but sometimes struggling with the finishing.
-For me finishing is the hardest part.
+Personally, I am good at starting but sometimes struggle with finishing.
+For me, finishing is the hardest part.

 Addictions are usually bad but it might be a good idea to get addicted to starting and finishing.

 Related post – Are You Ready to Take Action?

 Do the work

 This is what puts some people off completely.

 We might like the idea of launching our book, blog, or business and all of the attention and interest it generates but we quickly realize that there is a lot of blood, sweat, and tears in between the starting, finishing, and launching.

 We have to do the actual work part.